jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 ---
 title: 'A guide to React refs: useRef and createRef'
-excerpt: In this article, we’re going to investigate why React, a framework meant to abstract your code away from DOM manipulation, leaves the door open for developers to access it.
+excerpt: In this article, we're going to investigate why React, a framework meant to abstract your code away from DOM manipulation, leaves the door open for developers to access it.
 host: LogRocket
 host_url: https://blog.logrocket.com
 external_url: https://blog.logrocket.com/a-guide-to-react-refs/